 However, the more a person drinks, the higher the alcohol content is in the body, and the more severe these impairments and side effects get.

-If someone reaches BAC levels closer to the 0.31% to 0.45% range, they may lose consciousness, overdose, and suffer from vital organ failures.
+If someone reaches BAC levels closer to the 0.31% to 0.45% range (about four bottles of wine or 30 standard drinks), they may lose consciousness, overdose, and suffer from vital organ failures.

 What Causes An Alcohol Overdose?